Two Arrested, One Still Wanted For Ladarius Clardy Murder

 Two people have been arrested and a second person is wanted for the murder of football standout Ladarius Clardy, and Sheriff Chip Simmons says he was not the intended target.

-Amos Dehontiguan Snowden and Da’Quavion Snowden are both charged with first degree principal to murder and conspiracy to commit murder.
+Amos Dehontiguan Snowden Jr. and his brother Da’Quavion Snowden, Jr. are both charged with first degree principal to murder and conspiracy to commit murder.

 Authorities are still searching for Kobie Lashun Jenkins, Jr. on charges include first degree murder and conspiracy to commit murder.